Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems

-The main result of this work is that for $|\Delta|>1$ the presence of a small bulk dephasing can significantly enhance the current.
+The main result of the present work is that for $|\Delta|>1$ the presence of a small bulk dephasing can significantly enhance the particle transport.
 This striking behaviour is illustrated for $\Delta = 2$ in \fir{fig2}(b) where dephasing up to a moderate rate $\gamma \approx 0.5$ is seen to increase the current.
-This elevation in the current is shown to occur {\em for any} $f>0$, however, it is not uniform in $f$ resulting in the current-driving profile changing with $\gamma$.
-Specifically, around $\gamma \approx 0.3$ the NDC effect is lost and further increases in $\gamma$ yield a linear profile in $f$, resembling a diffusive conductor (see Supplementary Material).
-This indicates that the most dramatic enhancement of the current occurs for strong driving biases $f \sim 1$, where the system changes from being insulating at $\gamma = 0$ to yielding the maximal current once $\gamma > 0.3$.
-In \fir{fig2}(c) this change at $f=1$ is shown to be coincident with the breakdown of the particle domain at the left boundary into a near linear density profile, due to the increase of the dephasing rate.
+This enhancement in the current is shown to occur {\em for any} $f>0$; however it is not uniform in $f$, resulting in the current-driving profile changing with $\gamma$.
+Specifically, around $\gamma \approx 0.3$ the NDC effect is lost and further increases in $\gamma$ yield a linear profile in $f$.
+Near $f=1$ dephasing therefore induces not just a quantitative increase in the current, but rather causes a major qualitative change in the behaviour of the system from being insulating at $\gamma = 0$ to yielding the maximal current once $\gamma > 0.3$.
+In the inset of \fir{fig2}(b) this change at $f=1$ is shown to be coincident with the breakdown of the particle domain at the left boundary into a nearly linear density profile, due to the increase of the dephasing rate.
 The transport at large driving and dephasing rates therefore resembles that of a diffusive conductor.
 This result is confirmed by the scaling of the current with the size of the system, shown in \fir{fig3} for $\Delta=2$ and dephasing rates $\gamma=0.5$ and $\gamma=1.0$.
 The power-law fits for each $\gamma$, which are seen to accurately model the data, indicate sub-diffusive transport for $\gamma = 0.5$, where the current decays slower than $1/(N-3)$, but has approached a diffusive behaviour once $\gamma=1.0$.